 Stepper Motor Driver

-The article explains how to drive a unipolar stepper motor using an integrated circuit (IC) such as the ULN2003 or the L293D.
+In this article I have explained how to drive a unipolar stepper motor using an integrated circuit (IC) such as the ULN2003 or the L293D.

 The article gives a basic explanation of stepper motor operation and distinguishes between bipolar and unipolar stepper motors.